The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 He made his first, and last, appearance for the Gunners against Blackpool in the League Cup in October 2018 and was released a few months later.

-The 25-year-old joined Eredivisie side FC Twente on a free transfer in 2019 and has since established himself as a first-team regular, making over 60 appearances for the club.
+The 25-year-old joined Eredivisie side FC Twente on a free transfer in 2019 and has since established himself as a first-team regular, making almost 70 appearances for the club.
+He’s just joined Plymouth Argyle and it’ll be interesting to watch how he gets on in the Championship next season.

 Gilmour joined Arsenal’s academy at the age of six and made the first of two first-team appearances against Vorskla Poltava in November 2018.